Where elegance meets functionality

 Franke Home Solutions, a division of the Franke Group and one of the world's leading providers of intelligent systems and solutions for the residential kitchen, has earmarked the Middle East as a main strategic focus going forward.
 The region represents an ideal and exciting market for the division to implement and prove its forward-thinking strategy: as an integrated system provider that combines exclusive design with full-potential functionality, Swiss quality and eco-conscious innovations for a better living.

-Franke Home Solutions is visiting Dubai and the Middle East, when Barbara Borra, CEO and president, and Corrado Mura, the recently appointed vice-president EMEA, touch down on March 20.
+Franke Home Solutions is visiting Dubai and the Middle East, when Barbara Borra, CEO and president, and Corrado Mura, the recently appointed vice-president EMEA, touch down this week.
 Their three-day business trip represents a clear statement from the Swiss brand on the importance of the flourishing Middle East region, as Franke looks to strengthen relationships and opportunities on the ground.

 The division, which consists of the Franke and Faber brands, has leveraged on the group's decades-long expertise and dynamic, boundary-pushing strategy in the areas of food preparation and cooking for the residential kitchen across all product categories.
 This includes sinks, taps, hoods, hobs, ovens, refrigerators, dishwashers, accessories and food management systems.
 Indeed, this merger has helped to strengthen the product portfolio of both brands.